jackadam1981/ChromeEc/README.md

     all contributions to the Chromium project:

     ```
-    /* Copyright <year> The Chromium OS Authors.
+    /* Copyright <year> The ChromiumOS Authors.
 All rights reserved.
      * Use of this source code is governed by a BSD-style license that can be
      * found in the LICENSE file.
      */